GST Definition, Objective, Framework, Action Plan, GST Scope 2021

-A Brief on GST Bill, GST Definition, Objective, Framework, Action Plan & GST Scope.
-Hi Friends here we are providing Complete details for Goods and Service Tax like – Historical Background of GST, Definition of GST, Objective of GST, Regulatory Framework of GST, Action Plan of GST Council, Scope of GST etc. Recently we provide complete details regarding “Whether GST is ready to move on by July 2017?”
+A Brief on GST Bill: Complete details for Goods and Service Tax like – Historical Background of GST, Definition of GST, Objective of GST, Regulatory Framework of GST, Action Plan of GST Council, Scope of GST etc. Recently we provide complete details regarding “Whether GST is ready to move on by July 2017?”
 Now you can scroll down below and check more details for “GST Definition, Objective, Framework, Action Plan & Scope”

 Historical background of GST

 GST was first recommended by Kelkar Task Force on implementation of Fiscal Reforms and Budget Management Act 2004 but the First Discussion Paper on Goods and Services Tax in India was presented by the Empowered Committee of State Finance Ministers dtd.10th Nov.10th, 2009.